-To promote products and services in the enterprise and government segments, Axtel uses a variety of communication and commercial tools, among which are the launch events for new products, publications in specialized magazines and social media, experience centers or "Centro Sperto", participation in forums, online communication and direct promotion with the support of presentations and tools.
+To promote products and services in the enterprise and government segments, the Company through the Alestra brand, uses a variety of communication and commercial tools, among which are the launch events for new products, publications in specialized magazines and social media, experience centers or "Centro Sperto", virtual and physical visits to experience centers of our partners, participation in forums, online communication and direct promotion with the support of presentations and tools.

-For wholesale customers, Axtel participates in the main national and international industry events in order to promote the portfolio of solutions and establish closer relationships with customers and prospects.
+For the wholesale and operators' market, the Company through the Axtel Networks brand, participates in the main national and international industry events in order to promote the portfolio of solutions and establish closer relationships with customers and prospects.